Analysis | The pandemic’s death toll is a tsunami anyone could see coming — if they looked

 (Some anomalies in the hospitalization data have been de-emphasized for clarity.)

-Case totals are far above where they were during the surge this summer — and it’s not simply a function of testing, given that the percentage of tests coming back positive (according to data compiled by the COVID Tracking Project) is near 10 percent.
+Case totals are far above where they were during the surge this summer — and it’s not simply a function of testing, given the percentage of tests coming back positive (according to data compiled by the COVID Tracking Project) is near 10 percent.
 Hospitalizations increased after the surge in new cases and deaths after that.

 Admittedly belaboring the point, that chain — cases to hospitalizations to deaths — is not only intuitively obvious but also predictable.
 Hospitalizations often begin to surge a week or so after cases, as infections become dangerous.
 A week or so after that, the worst cases lead to fatalities.
 So there’s a spread of several weeks from new cases to deaths.